Dasarahalli: Commercial and recreational spaces

+Religious sites

+The suburb has several religious structures, ranging from large temples to neighborhood shrines.
+The Bagalgunte Maramma temple is one of the older structures in the ward, dating back over a hundred years.
+Other local temples include the Sri Prasanna Shaneshwara Swamy Temple, the Sri Saundatti Yellamma Temple, and various shrines dedicated to Hanuman and Kaliyamma.
+The CSI Holy Cross Church and St. Dionysius Orthodox Church are the main Christian places of worship in the area.

 Demographics

 As of 2001 India census, Dasarahalli had a population of 263,636.
 Males constitute 54% of the population and females 46%.
 Dasarahalli has an average literacy rate of 72%, higher than the national average of 59.5%: male literacy is 77% and, female literacy is 66%.
 In Dasarahalli, 12% of the population is under 6 years of age.

 T Dasarahalli (Tumkur Road Dasarahalli) or Peenya Dasarahalli was a former City Municipal Council.
 But now it is officially merged to Bruhat Bangalore Mahanagara Palike.
 T Dasarahalli is also an Assembly Constituency after delimitation of Assembly constituencies.
 S Muniraju of Bharatiya Janata Party is now representing Dasarahalli constituency, R Manjunath (Janatadal) is opposition leader of this constituency who presently joined back to Congress at Loksabha election time 2024.

 Dasarahalli is strategically located on National Highway 4.
 The zip code of T. Dasarahalli is 560057.